Social media reach: Reach formula

 where $R$ — is social media reach, $I$ stands for the number of impressions, $\bar{f}$ is the average frequency of impressions per user. $\bar{f}$ represents the number of events when the ad is shown to a particular user.
 The average value should be calculated over the time period with stable settings of advertisement campaign.

 Commenting For Better Reach

-Commenting For Better Reach also known as “CFBR” is a widely used strategy for organically boosting post reach on social media platforms.
+Commenting For Better Reach also known as "CFBR" is a widely used strategy for organically boosting post reach on social media platforms.
 Algorithms tend to favor posts with substantial likes and comments, granting them broader exposure compared to less engaging content.

 Primarily seen on LinkedIn, a platform geared toward professional networking and business connections, the use of CFBR signals active engagement aimed at enhancing post visibility.

-It is important to note that genuine and meaningful comments are key to effective engagement.
+Genuine and meaningful comments are key to effective engagement.
 Spammy or irrelevant comments not only detract from the conversation but may also limit a post's potential reach and impact.